maddynardin/satellite-identification/README.md

-# satellite-identification
+# Satellite-Identification
-Satellite Detection for Astronomical Images
+Satellite Detection for Astronomical Images written for the Dragonfly Telephto Array.